vimwitch/not-index/README.md

 Require all `lowercase-filenames.js` that are not `index.js`

-This package makes including directories easier by making `require('./dir')` return an array of required files.
+This package makes including directories easier by making `require('./dir')` return an array of required files

 Example `dir/index.js`
 ```